srijanakayastha/srijanakayastha/README.md

 ## 🎯 Current Focus
 - Becoming a Automation QA Engineer
 - Writing clean, scalable, maintainable automation frameworks
-- Applying automation in real-world CI/CD environments
+- Transition from manual to automated testing in real-world projects
-- Improving test reliability and reducing flaky tests

 ## 🛠️ Tech and Tools